 1. Fill Up on Monday

 According to GasBuddy.com, the day of the week with the lowest average gas prices in the majority of the U.S. is Monday.

 If you can’t fill up on Monday, the next best day to fill up is Friday.
-GasBuddy analyzed gas price data from their app in 2021 to make this determination.
+GasBuddy analyzed gas price data from their app to make this determination.

 (Note that these results can vary by state; you can check the state-by-state results here.)